jacobsa/dbnz/README.markdown

-The computer has a register called `PC` which holds the location of the instruction byte currently being processed (the first or the second byte of the instruction), and a register called `VAL` that holds the value being decremented, pre- and post-decrement.
+The computer has a register called `PC` which holds the location of the instruction byte currently being processed (the first or the second byte of the instruction), and a register called `VAL` that holds the value being decremented, pre-decrement.
 If `PC` is ever equal to `0xFF`, the computer halts immediately.

 Human interface